teezyyoxo/msfs2020-safeModeSwitch/README.md

 3. Keep calm, and keep the blue side up.
 Happy flying in whatever mode you choose!

 # IS A LESS-COMPLICATED VERSION COMING?
 I plan on making a batch script version for everyone's convenience, along with an executable of some sort.
 But its easier for you to see what is actually happening with a script, so you know I'm not running any nonsense on your PC.
-That said, **there is no ETA on a non PowerShell version at this time**.
+That said, **there is no ETA on a non-PowerShell version at this time**.

 # Changelog
 ## Version 2.4.1